Appdynamics/rabbitmq-monitoring-extension/README.md

-# AppDynamics RabbitMQ Monitoring Extension
-This extension works only with the standalone machine agent.
+# AppDynamics RabbitMQ Monitoring Extension: This extension works only with the standalone machine agent.

 ## Use Case